top of page

 Picture this:

 You’re a team leader or founder, driven by Growth and Contribution.
-You’re thinking about expansion, impact, and long-term positioning.
+You’re thinking about business expansion, market impact, and long-term positioning.
 You want the team to be adaptable, to run with things, to share your hunger.

 But your team is driven by Certainty and Connection.
 They’re craving clarity, direction, consistency, and psychological safety.
 They’re unsure where the ground is, and they’re doing their best to hold things together while the environment keeps shifting.